metocean/cf-json/README.md

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use the content of this repository except in compliance with the License.
-See the file [LICENSE.txt](LICENSE.txt) for details.
+See the file [LICENSE](LICENSE) for details.
 You may also obtain a copy of the License at [https://www.apache.org/licenses/LICENSE-2.0](https://www.apache.org/licenses/LICENSE-2.0).